 Visual Art prepares students to engage in a multimodal, media-saturated world that is reliant on visual communication.
 Through the critical thinking and literacy skills essential to both artist and audience, learning in Visual Art empowers young people to be discriminating, and to engage with and make sense of what they see and experience.
 In Visual Art students have opportunities to construct knowledge and communicate personal interpretations by working as both artist and audience.
-In making artworks, students use their imagination and creativity to innovatively solve problems and experiment with visual language and expression.
+In making artworks, students use their imagination and creativity to solve problems and experiment with visual language and expression.
 Students develop knowledge and skills when they create individualised responses and meaning by applying diverse materials, techniques, technologies and art processes.
-On their individual journey of exploration, students learn to communicate personal thoughts, feelings, ideas, experiences and observations.
+Students learn to communicate personal thoughts, feelings, ideas, experiences and observations.
 In responding to artworks, students investigate artistic expression and critically analyse artworks in diverse contexts.
-Students will interact with artists, artworks, institutions and communities to enrich their experiences and understandings of their own and others' art practices.
+Students will interact with artists, artworks, institutions and communities to enrich their experiences and understandings of artistic practices.
 Visual Art uses an inquiry learning model, developing critical and creative thinking skills and individual responses through developing, researching, reflecting and resolving.